By: Team T12-1 Since: Oct 2018 Licence: MIT

 Cons: In the case of very large numbers, the

-object is shrunk down to a point where the text in non-legible.
-However, we assume that the average user who is seriously usingExpenseTracker
+TextFlowobject is shrunk down to a point where the text in non-legible.
+However, we assume that the average user who is seriously usingExpenseTrackerwill not setcurrentExpensesorbudgetCapto such large numbers.

 -